In Your Area

 New York, NY 10006

-When I was 11, I was diagnosed with PSC and told I'd one day need transplant.
+When I was 11, I was diagnosed with PSC and told I'd one day need a transplant.
 For ten years after that diagnosis I was relatively healthy but still listed for a transplant.
 As time passed and I grew up, the thought and worry of a transplant became less compelling.
 My body felt fine and my mind fell into the trap of thinking that's how my condition would remain.
 I never let my liver disease get in my way and was married ten years later to my high-school sweetheart.
 Unfortunately, in 2008, my condition quickly deteriorated and the need for a transplant became much more acute.
 In the span of three months at the end of that year, I was hospitalized four times and turned jaundice and weak.
 To complicate matters, my wife and I found out we were pregnant with twins due January 2010.
 Our joy and excitement were dulled by the fact that we knew I needed a life-saving transplant.
-On September 16th, 2009a wonderful family decided to give the gift of life and donate a liver to me.
+On September 16th, 2009 a wonderful family decided to give the gift of life and donate a liver to me.
 It's a gift I thank them for every day.
 Three months later, my wife and I had a beautiful boy and girl and a happy, healthy family.

 My journey with liver disease began in 2009, when I was 12 years old.
 After being rushed to the ER due to burst esophageal varices, doctors were shocked to learn that my liver was dangerously close to failure.
 Luckily, the doctors were able to save my liver, sparing me the need to undergo a liver transplant.
 After a liver biopsy and many blood tests, the doctors confirmed their suspicions that I had Autoimmune Hepatitis.
 I was discharged after 6 days in the hospital with a heavy medication regimen.
 After a few months, the doctors learned that the immunosuppressant medication was barely doing any good, and they had to immediately switch me to a different immunosuppressant, which did work properly.
 I made a full recovery, and while I will most likely have to take medication for the rest of my life, I lead a completely normal life.
-My experience with liver disease inspired me to want to help others suffering from liver disease, and this year I spent a fabulous summer interning for the American Liver Foundation.
+My experience with liver disease inspired me to want to help others suffering from liver disease, and this year I spend a fabulous summer interning for the American Liver Foundation.

 I was born with biliary atresia, a liver disease that occurs because there is a blockage in the ducts that carry bile from the liver to the gallbladder.
 My parents were told that I would eventually need a liver transplant to live.
 At 6 weeks of age, I underwent an operation to delay the imminent damage to my liver.
 After the failure of this operation, my mom, Heather, was tested to see if she could be a living donor, but the doctors said they could only use her liver as a last resort.
 I was put on the donor list, and, thanks to another family’s heroic decision to donate their loved one’s organs, I received my new liver at Mt.
 Sinai Hospital when I was 6 months old.
-While I still need to go to the doctor often and have to be careful, I am healthy!
+While I still need to go to the doctor often and have to be careful, I am healthy and just started 1st grade!